EMI Gaskets | EMI Shielding, MIL-DTL-83528

 The elastomer options really come down to a few variables which are toughness, temperature range, and fluid resistance.
 The elastomer essentially binds the electrically conductive particles into the molded/extruded shape to make it electrically conductive while also maintaining an elastic nature.
 Typically fluorosilicone is utilized for situations where fluid resistance is required.
 Silicone has always been the good general purpose option for EMI Gaskets.
 EPDM is usually utilized for outdoor applications that will not see temperature extremes nor fluid contact.
 Silicone Rubber for NEDC is easily the most popular through MIL-DTL-83528 Type B, however.

-Fillers Available Table:
+Electrically Conductive Fillers Available Table:

-FIller Particles Available: | Cost($, $$, $$$, $$$$): | Included In the MIL-DTL-83528 |
+Filler Particles Available: | Cost($, $$, $$$, $$$$): | Included In the MIL-DTL-83528 |

 Nickel Graphite | $ | No |